Ancient-Majik-Tech/Learn.Tutorial.Collections/Changes/All/V P 0.0.4.0.md

 [Sec Fixes]:[page]#fixes

-# Realms Tutorial Collections: "[Project Name]" - Changes - [version]
+# Realms Tutorial Collections: "Realms Public Information Home" - Changes - V P 0.0.4.0 Proj Recover

-Welcome for the Update page for [version] here you can learn about what happened in this release.
+Welcome for the Update page for V P 0.0.4.0 here you can learn about what happened in this release.

 ## Site Index